tubbo/homer/README.md

 the `/tmp/home` directory back into home, wherein you can reset or commit any changes you wish to remove or keep, respectively.

+**Make sure you add any files you wish to keep in your dotfiles repo when homer initializes.**

 ## Usage

 Homer can save your dotfiles.